Matthew Paul, Ph.D. // Associate Professor // Psychology

 Thalia Lopez // M.A.
 Student // Biological Sciences

-Amanda is currently working toward her B.S. in Biological Sciences at UB.
+Amanda is currently working toward her B.A. in Psychology at UB.
 She joined the lab in the summer of 2022 where she began working on projects centered around the role of gonadal hormones and anxiety-like, depressive-like, and cognitive behaviors during the juvenile period.
 Amanda also plays clarinet in the school marching band, Thunder of the East!